semperExploro/AWS-SSM-Ride-SHaring/README.md

 This program provides automatic ride sharing coordination for Stepping Stone Ministry at Johns Hopkins University

+# How to Run

+---

+If desiring to run on AWS, utilize the files in the folder `AWS Deployment` If desiring to run locally on a machine, utilze the files in the folder `Local Deployment`

 # Guidance for Google Forms

 ---